Toyota 2AZ-FE – Everything You Need To Know

 We’ve already witnessed the insane C-HR R-Tuned, but thanks to its lightweight and compact size, the 2AZ is often a popular choice for swapping into less-likely cars, too.

-We think that this MR2 looks incredible, and the 2AZ is the perfect modern-day touch to finish it off.
+This MR2 looks incredible, and the 2AZ is the perfect modern-day touch to finish it off.

 From the older-style MR2 to the new-school FR-S. There’s no doubt that the FR-S is underpowered from the factory, but most owners will typically opt for a turbo or supercharger kit to extract the power potential.